Patreon/nion/docs/examples.md

 }
 ```

-Paginated resources are managed by simply passing in the parameter `paginated: true` into the declarative, which tells the nion decorator to expose a few pagination-related properties to the child component.
+Paginated resources are managed by simply passing in the parameter `paginated: true` into the declaration, which tells the nion decorator to expose a few pagination-related properties to the child component.
 The main focus is the `next` action method, which is simply a `get` action method curried with the next page cursor returned from the initial request to the paginated resource's endpoint.
 In addition to dispatching this curried `get` request, the `next` method also dispatches the underlying `JSON_API_SUCCESS` redux action with a special `isNextPage` meta property, which tells the internal reducers to append the result of the `next` request to the existing `reference` rather than overwriting it.

 In addition to the `next` action method, the nion decorator also exposes a `canLoadMore` property to the `request` property - This is a convenience property indicating whether or not a `next` link  exists on the given ref's links object.